PycraftDeveloper-temp-account/Pycraft/README.md

 pip update <module>
 ```

-Here is a short video toutorial explaing all this (Its really not too bad), this is the link to the youtube video and also a compressed version below for you:
+Here is a short video tutorial explain all this (It’s really not too bad), this is the link to the YouTube video and also a compressed version below for you:
 (https://youtu.be/DG5YbE-umw0)

 https://user-images.githubusercontent.com/81379254/131724609-c70a40ae-ef3b-4aa3-9871-22f51339cf32.mp4